-Before being able to take the exam, you will have to sign in and present approved identification.
+Before being able to take the exam, you will have to sign in and present identification.
 The instructions from PMI will include the number and types of i.d. that are acceptable.
-Make sure the name listed on each i.d. matches the name submitted on your PMI application.
+Make sure the name listed on your i.d. matches the name submitted on your PMI application.
 If you go by your middle name and your identifications list your first name or if you submitted the application under a shortened name (like TJ) and your identifications lists a full name, you will be turned away and will not be able to take the exam.

-The Pearson VUE testing room will have rows of computers with dividers between each testing station.
+The Prometric test room is like a short, wide hallway with rows of computers down each side.
+There will be dividers between each testing station.
 Dress in layers in case the testing center is warm or cool.
-In most centers, you must be wearing all the layers, so if you want to bring a jacket into the center, you will have to tie it around your waist.
+Some centers will make you wear all your layers, so if you want to bring a jacket into the center, you may have to tie it around your waist.